0xPARC/0xparc-intro-book/src/intro.typ

 == ORAM: Oblivious RAM

 You want to perform a private computation on a large database.
-The database is so large that you can't store it yourself -- and you don't trust the server it's stored on.
+The database is so large that you cannot store it yourself -- and you do not trust the server it is stored on.

-First off, you'll encrypt the data, so the server can't read it.
+First off, you will encrypt the data, so the server cannot read it.
-But the server still has an attack: they can study your #emph[access patterns].
+But the server still has an attack:
+They can study your #emph[access patterns].
 For example, they can see which records you access most frequently, or which records you access at the same time as other records.
 In many applications this is enough for the server to learn sensitive information.

-Oblivious RAM protects against exactly this sort of attack.
+_Oblivious RAM (ORAM)_ protects against exactly this sort of attack.
 Oblivious RAM is an algorithm you use to "scramble" your memory access requests.
 When you feed your request into the ORAM algorithm,